 If you’re not testing, you’re guessing!

-Whether you’re growing a garden, lawn, pasture, orchard, or row crops, soil testing is the best way to determine the right rate, timing, placement, and source of amendments for your particular crop and site conditions.
-Thurston Conservation District assists in analyzing and providing recommendations based on your soil and nutrient test results.
-To submit a soil sample to the Thurston Conservation District, follow the instructions below.
+Do you grow a garden, lawn, pasture, orchard, or row crops?
+Soil testing is the best way to find the right rate, timing, placement, and source of amendments for your growing goals!
+Thurston Conservation District offers analysis and recommendations based on your soil and nutrient test results.
+To submit a soil sample, follow the instructions below.

-- A soil analysis report from A&L Western Laboratories, which tells you the levels of each nutrient in your soil.
-Example A&L Report.
+- A soil analysis report from Midwest Labs which tells you the levels of each nutrient in your soil.

-- A write-up from Thurston Conservation District interpreting your results which will help you see whether each nutrient is high or low and what the optimal ranges are for each nutrient.
-Example TCD Soil Report.
+- A write-up from Thurston Conservation District based on your results.
+This will help you see which nutrients are high or low and what the best ranges are for each nutrient.
+Check out this example TCD Soil Report.

-- Recommendations from Thurston Conservation District for how to amend your soil.
-These recommendations include what to apply, how much, and when based on the crop you are growing and general recommendations for our area (organic or conventional, based on preference).
+- Suggestions from Thurston Conservation District for how to amend your soil.
+These include what to apply, how much, and when based on what you are growing.
+It will also have general suggestions for our area, using organic or conventional amendments based on your preference.
+Our recommendations follow land grant university guidelines and research on specific crop needs.